Name and domicile

 Tasks of the Board of Directors

 The Board of Directors exercises executive power on behalf of the Union.

 - preparing matters for deliberation at Union and Council meetings and for convening these meetings

 - when necessary, naming an election committee to prepare for the appointments to be made by a Union meeting

 - administering the Union’s funds and assets and delivering an account of these activities to the Council’s spring meeting

 - drafting annual reports for presentation to the Union’s General Meeting and the Council’s spring meeting

-- drafting a financial plan for the upcoming year that is presented to the Council’s autumn meeting
+- drafting a financial plan for the upcoming year and a plan for developing the Union’s activities to be presented to the Council’s autumn meeting

 - deciding on the approval or rejection of collective bargaining agreements; a decision to launch a strike or other industrial action is, however, taken by the Council unless it has assigned power of decision in such matters to the Board of Directors